megandieudonne/CyborgCuntGlitch/README.md

 <p>Donna Haraway, A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late 20th Century, 1984</p>

 <h2>About</h2>
 <p>This is an effort to (re-)build a continuous practice of 'reflective thinking'; to look outside the same-normative narratives of technology told to us; by the same figures and systems.
-Motivated by the current research project: <i>Cyborg Cunt Glitch</i> which currently takes shape as a MA thesis—all in all—another contribution to our* common language that's currently taking place on and away from our* screens.</p>
+Motivated by the current research project <i>Cyborg Cunt Glitch</i> currently taking shape as a MA thesis—all told together— as another contribution to our* common language on and away from our* screens.</p>

 <p>To keep things tidy for your Downloads folder, folders are organised alphabetically by First Name & Last Name.
 File types are mostly (.pdf, .jpg, .png) and are named by Title, Year.
 This repository is always in progress, and fully accessible.</p>